theotziol/fuzzymind/readme.md

-# FCM-APP
+# FuzzyMind

-FCM-APP offers a flexible and intuitive user interface for Fuzzy Cognitive Map (FCM) construction, analysis, visualization, and weight matrix optimization.
+**FuzzyMind** app offers a flexible and intuitive user interface for Fuzzy Cognitive Map (FCM) construction, analysis, visualization, and weight matrix optimization.
 The software is entirely written in Python, utilizing open-source packages such as Streamlit, TensorFlow, Pandas, Numpy, NetworkX, and Matplotlib.
 In the current version, the software offers the following features:

 1. Manual construction of both numeric and linguistic FCMs